-In recent years, much of the growth in Nebraska's population has resulted from-in-migration of persons of color international immigration.
-Many are immigrants who have come to Nebraska to make a home, raise their families, and find work opportunities.
+In recent years, much of the growth in Nebraska's population has resulted from international immigration.
 For many immigrants, language is the first barrier they must overcome.
 Obtaining the education they need to enter the workforce is the second.
-Higher education, in particular the community colleges through English Language Learner (ELL, also known as English as a Second Language) and basic literacy courses, can be the key to prosperity for these individuals and a source of skilled workers to mitigate the state's workforce shortage.
+Higher education, in particular the community colleges through English Language Learner (ELL, also known as

+English as a Second Language) and basic literacy courses, can be the key to prosperity for these individuals and a source of skilled workers to mitigate the state's workforce shortage.